 Required Software

 The LTK+ uses the PHP scripting language and a MySQL database.
 The minimum required versions are PHP 7.3.0 (with GD support) and MySQL 5.6.
-The maximum versions are currently PHP 8.2.x and MySQL 8.0.x.
-The LTK+ has not been tested on PHP 8.3+ and therefore its use is discouraged.
+The maximum versions are currently PHP 8.3.x and MySQL 8.0.x.
+PHP 8.3 support was added in the LTK+ 4.9.1 patch.
 MySQL "Innovation Release" versions are not supported.
 Apache or IIS may be used as the web server software.

 Installing the LTK+